muteldar/postWall/README.md

 ##How to use

 1. Clone to a folder on your own web server.
-2. Hit yourserver/admin/serverConfig.php and setup your user/password.
+2. Hit yourserver/admin/ServerConfig.php and setup your user/password.
-3. Delete above /admin/serverConfig.php file.
+3. Delete above /admin/ServerConfig.php file.
 4. Hit yourserver/admin/ to configure your pages.

+##Local Testing

+1. vagrant up
+2. local instance will be running at localhost:8080

 ##What to know

-1. Currently only Youtube or Vimeo videos work as entries.
+1. Only Youtube or Vimeo videos work as entries.

-##Features that aren't present by design
+##Features that are not present by design

 1. Comments on posts by others
 2. Pagination